-Over the last five years, the iron ore swap has emerged as the leading instrument for hedging and risk management for producers and consumers alike.
+Over the last five years, iron ore swaps have emerged as the leading instrument for hedging and risk management for producers and consumers alike.

 FIS was instrumental in developing this market, encouraging the development of the swap, its acceptance by major trading houses and expanding the availability of clearing.
 Iron ore is one of the biggest dry bulk commodities traded and shipped.
 Annual iron ore production is around 2bn tonnes with seaborne trade in 2012 estimated at 1.2bn tonnes and worth approximately $154bn.